Tirzepatide Shortage Resolved

 For 503B compounding, outsourcing facilities may continue to dispense essentially copies of compounded tirzepatide products for orders the facility received prior to the shortage resolution for up to 60 days from when tirzepatide was removed from the shortage list (i.e., until December 2, 2024).
 503B outsourcing facilities thus have a 60-day sell-through period to fulfill orders for tirzepatide that were received before October 3, 2024.
 503B facilities may not compound tirzepatide products for orders received on or after October 3, 2024, and must cease distribution by December 2, 2024.
 503B facilities may continue to compound and dispense tirzepatide products that are not essentially copies, as described above.

 This change is not without controversy.
-On October 7, 2024, the Outsourcing Facilities Association and North American Custom Laboratories, LLC, doing business as FarmaKeio Custom Compounding, filed a complaint in the US District Court for the Northern District of Texas alleging that FDA’s revision of tirzepatide availability constitutes a final agency action that is arbitrary, capricious, and contrary to law.
+On October 7, 2024, the OFA and North American Custom Laboratories, doing business as FarmaKeio Custom Compounding, filed a complaint in the US District Court for the Northern District of Texas alleging that FDA’s revision of tirzepatide availability constitutes a final agency action that is arbitrary, capricious, and contrary to law.
 The complaint cites to Loper Bright, the recent US Supreme Court decision overturning Chevron deference, as support for rejecting FDA’s interpretation of its statutory authority to maintain the shortage list.

 We will continue to monitor this litigation, the shortage status of GLP-1 medications, and the impact on the industry.